You are viewing Australian and NZ students' course information. Change to view international students' course information.

 Why choose this course?

-You will study a combination of business and law units in the first four years, with law units only in the final years.
+You will study a combination of creative industries and law units in the first four years, with law units only in the final years.
 You will also have the opportunity to choose elective units relevant to your career interests.

 All course structures